microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Get-MgBetaSecurityThreatIntelligenceHostChildHostPair.md

 # Get-MgBetaSecurityThreatIntelligenceHostChildHostPair

 ## SYNOPSIS
-The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.
+The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a childHost.

 ## SYNTAX